rvalverde-12/CoffeKing-Yelp-Academic-Dataset./README.md

 WHERE

-	 state = 'FL' AND city = 'Saint Petersburg' AND categories LIKE '%Coffee & Tea%'
+	 state = 'FL' AND city = 'Tampa' AND categories LIKE '%Coffee & Tea%'

 GROUP BY b.stars
 ORDER BY StarRating DESC